Genivia/ugrep/README.md

                   if not the first match: ARG.

            %[SEP]$
-                  set field separator to SEP for the rest of the format.
+                  set field separator to SEP for the rest of the format fields.

            %f     the file pathname.